obophenotype/upheno/docs/reference/core-concepts.md

     In SNOMED, for example, "clinical findings" are [defined as normal/abnormal observations, judgments, or assessments of patients (e.g. Abnormal urinalysis (finding))](https://confluence.ihtsdotools.org/display/DOCEG/Clinical+Finding+and+Disorder).

-For most analytic purposes, we think of SNOMEDs (and other medical terminologies) notion of clinical finding of something ortologous to our notion of "phenotype" (and their "observale entity" as a trait/biological attribute).
+For most analytic purposes, we think of SNOMED's (and other medical terminologies) notion of "clinical finding" as something ortologous to our notion of "phenotype" (and their "observable entity" as a trait/biological attribute).
 However, if one gets into the weeds, many discrepencies in judgement can be observed, in particular when it comes to the [separation from disease](#disease).

 !!! example "Phenotype and Phenotypes"

     "Phenotype" is typically used in its "singular" form to describe the set of _all_ observable characteristics of a subject.
-    However, because we have over time gotten used to talking about "cardiovascular phenotype" and "increased blood glucose level", we have started using the plural form more, i.e. "phenotypes".
+    However, because we have over time gotten used to talking about "cardiovascular phenotype" and "increased blood glucose level" as individual phenotypes, we have started using the plural form more, i.e. "phenotypes".

+!!! example "Phenotypic profile"

-We now tend to use the term "phenotypic profile" to describe the set of phenotypes that an organism exhibits at some point in time.
+    We now tend to use the term "phenotypic profile" to describe the set of phenotypes that an organism exhibits at some point in time, or that is commonly associated with a disease.

 !!! example "Phenotypic feature"

-    "Phenotypic feature" is a commonly used term that refers to the same idea, but mostly in the context of disease to describe an observable characteristic commonly associated with a disease.
+    "Phenotypic feature" is a commonly used term that refers to the same idea as "phenotype", "clinical finding" and "phenotypic change", but mostly in the context of disease modelling to describe an observable characteristic commonly associated with a disease.

 !!! example "Phenotypic abnormality"